open-gitops/documents/GLOSSARY.md

 - ## Drift

-    When a system's _Actual State_ changes for any reason other than its versioned _Desired State_ declarations having changed, we say that the system has drifted from its _Desired State_.
+    When a system's actual state changes for any reason other than its versioned [desired state](#desired-state) declarations having changed, we say that the system has drifted from its desired state.

 - ## Reconciliation